-- 1. If you are not already there, go to the Home Screen by pressing the Home button. - 2.
+- 1. If you are not already there, go to the Home Screen by performing the Go to Home gesture. - 2.
 Locate the Notes icon. - 3.
 Use an Activate gesture to launch the Notes app.

-NOTE 2: If this is the first time you have used the Notes app, a "Welcome to Notes" series of screens will appear.
+NOTE 3: If this is the first time you have used the Notes app, a "Welcome to Notes" series of screens will appear.
 The screens briefly tell you about all the new features in Notes.
-At the bottom of each screen is a "Continue" button.
+At the bottom of each screen, you will find a "Continue" button.
 Please activate this button repeatedly to bypass these screens.
 If you are prompted to upgrade notes, choose the "Not Now" option.